-The Arizona Lottery uses a Digital Drawing System from Smartplay Origin® RNG Systems.
+For The Pick, Fantasy 5, Triple Twist, and Pick 3, the Arizona Lottery uses a Digital Drawing System from Smartplay Origin® RNG Systems.
 The three machines are audited and certified through Smartplay International, Inc., as well as the Arizona Lottery and a third party, KPMG.

 Where are the drawings held?

 All in-state Arizona Lottery Draw Game (The Pick, Fantasy 5, Triple Twist, and Pick 3) drawings are conducted at the Arizona Lottery Phoenix Office.

 All Arizona Lottery Quick Draw drawings are conducted by Scientific Games’ central-gaming system.